robertnunn/7DTD-Modlets/README.md

 - Level Faster: Increases skill points per level, reduces XP needed to level, reduces the rate at which XP requirements grow.
 - Money Stacks: Increases stack size for coins, adds a "Compressed Coin" item and recipe for interconversion (10,000 coins -> 1 Compressed Coin).
 - No Boiled Water Dysentery: Removes the chance for dysentery from boiled water.
+- Repair Wrench: Adds the repair functionality to the wrench's secondary use (default: right-click).
 - Two Extra 4x4 Seats: Adds two seats to the back bumper of the 4x4.
 - Vehicles Enhanced: Increases speed and fuel efficiency for the 4x4, gyro, and motorcycle.
 Adds an extra seat to the motorcycle, two extra seats to the gyro.
 - Weapon Damage 5x: Multiplies all player (but not zombie) entity weapon damage by 5.